 David Evans and Joseph Berger (EPRA) were awarded an $11.2 million, one year extension of an initial $9.9 million, one year grant to continue the work of the school’s Center for International Education’s (CIE) Higher Education Project (HEP) in Afghanistan.

-The School of Education’s Center for International Education (CIE) was awarded a $1million sub-contract from AMIDEAST, with USAID West Bank & Gaza funding, to help with the reform of teacher education in the West Bank and Gaza.
+The College of Education’s Center for International Education (CIE) was awarded a $1million sub-contract from AMIDEAST, with USAID West Bank & Gaza funding, to help with the reform of teacher education in the West Bank and Gaza.
 The funded project is a comprehensive education reform initiative focused on supporting the Palestine Ministry of Education's national effort in teacher development.
 The overall goal is to improve the quality of education through a comprehensive approach to leadership and teacher development, concentrating on in-service teachers in grades 5-10, principals, and supervisors.

 The four major objectives of the project are: the enhanced capacity of school principals, supervisors and teachers to improve classroom instruction; creation of a national cadre of high-quality teacher and leadership educators; creation and harmonization of policies, structures and systems within key Ministry of Education departments supporting leadership and teacher development; enhanced pre-service teacher education in Gaza.

-The project is under the direction of School of Education faculty Gretchen Rossman, professor; Sharon Rallis, Dwight W. Allen Distinguished Professor; and Joseph B. Berger, professor, and the School’s Associate Dean for Research and Engagement.
+The project is under the direction of College of Education faculty Gretchen Rossman, professor; Sharon Rallis, Dwight W. Allen Distinguished Professor; and Joseph B. Berger, professor, and the School’s Associate Dean for Research and Engagement.